-One of my personal favorites is the Echevarria Lola, known for its rose-like appearance (shown in the photo above).
-It’ll probably become one of your favorites, too, since it’s an elegant plant and one of the most popular.
-They’re certainly easier to care for than actual roses!
+One of my personal favorites is the Echevarria Lola, which is known for its rose-like appearance (shown in the photo above) and is often referred to as a “rosette succulent”, because of its shape.
+It’s an elegant plant and one of the most popular, plus it’s far easier to care for than actual roses!

 (This post may contain affiliate links).

 Succulents are also known for being hardy, independent plants that don’t like to be fussed with, so they’re the perfect plants for gardening beginners or those with a tendency to neglect their plants.

 In order to grow succulents successfully, you’ll need the right supplies.
 The supplies you need are listed below; you can find them at your local garden center, or online at Amazon.
-The decorative stones are for visual appeal, so you can skip those if you prefer.
+The decorative stones are for visual appeal, however, so you can skip those if you prefer.

-Here’s why: this type of soil is made to be fast-draining and consists of soil, pumice, and twigs, as shown in the photo below.
+Here’s why: cactus mix is made to be fast-draining and consists of soil, pumice, and twigs, as shown in the photo below.
 This soil allows for better drainage and better airflow – two things that succulents need to grow strong, healthy roots.

 It’s why it’s so important to pay attention to what type of soil your succulents are planted in when you purchase them at the garden center or online.

-Since leaves of succulents are prone to rotting if they sit in wet soil, you need to make sure that all the leaves sit above the rim of the pot and atop the soil.
+Since succulent leaves are prone to rotting if they sit in wet soil, you need to make sure that all the leaves sit above the rim of the pot and atop the soil.

-To accomplish this while planting, don’t fill up the entire pot with soil but add just enough succulents soil so that the base of the succulent plant sits parallel to the rim of the pot, as shown in the photo above.
+To accomplish this while planting, don’t fill up the entire pot with soil but add just enough of it so that the base of the succulent plant sits parallel to the rim of the pot, as shown in the photo above.

 Important note: Do not water your succulents immediately after planting!
 You’ll probably be tempted to water your newly potted plant, but hold off.
-Try waiting a few days before the first watering; this will give your roots time to settle in their new home (an important tip to remember when mastering how to take care of succulents the right way!)
+Try waiting a few days before the first watering; this will give your roots time to settle in their new home.

-The garden center from where you purchased your succulent most likely watered the plant the day (or a few days) before you took home your plant, so adding more moisture is unnecessary and even harmful.
-Remember – succulents don’t like to sit in soggy soil!
+Plus, the garden center from where you purchased your succulent most likely watered the plant the day (or a few days) before you took it home, so adding more moisture is unnecessary.

-When you read the term “top dressing” in indoor garden guides, it simply refers to small particles like stones and rocks that can be used to cover the topsoil and make the plant more aesthetically beautiful.
+When you hear the term “top dressing”, it simply refers to small particles like stones and rocks that can be used to cover the topsoil of a planter to make the plant more visually appealing.

 I personally love to place decorative stones on top of my succulent arrangements because it adds visual dimension.
 However, leaving the soil bare can make for a nice, earthy look too, so it’s all about preference.

 My advice is to choose a top dressing that will complement the pot you’re using, and the color of your succulent.
 You’ll be amazed at how beautiful your potted succulents can look when they’re sitting above a pretty top dressing!
-It’s not an absolute must when learning how to care for succulents, but it does make for a prettier plant arrangement and it also helps to keep the soil cool and the water from evaporating too quickly.
+It’s not an absolute must when it comes to succulent care, but it does make for a prettier plant arrangement.
+It also helps to keep the soil cool and the water from evaporating too quickly.

 Mastering how to care for succulents means mastering how and when to water them.
 If you’ve never learned how to properly water your succulents, now is the time to learn, because this step can make or break your succulents garden.
 Yes – it’s that important!

-There is no exact science when it comes to watering because every succulent has different needs and several factors should be considered, such as climate and hardiness zone, and whether they’re being grown indoors or outdoors.
-There is, however, a rule of thumb is simple: water succulents only when the soil is dry.
+Unfortunately, there’s no magic formula when it comes to watering because every succulent has different needs and several factors need to be considered, such as climate and hardiness zone, and whether they’re being grown indoors or outdoors.
+There is, however, a rule of thumb here: water succulents ONLY when the soil is dry.

 If the soil is dry to the touch, water thoroughly and make sure that water drains from the bottom of the pot.
-Never let your succulents sit in water or they will rot.
-Always discard the water that has drained into the saucer.
+Never let your succulents sit in water – always discard the water that has drained into the saucer.

 TIP: When you water you succulent, make sure to place the water directly onto the soil.
 Try not to wet the leaves of your indoor succulents because this can also lead to rotting.

-To accomplish this, use a small watering can as shown in the photo below; an inexpensive watering can is all you’ll need.
+To accomplish this, use a small watering can, as shown in the photo below.

 You can also use a succulent watering bottle with a thin tip if you’re watering a compact succulent arrangement in which all of your plants are packed tightly together.